This guide provides step-by-step instructions for configuring a minimal Keycloak setup to manage users, roles, and apps efficiently.

 Add service accounts

-Set up admin, task management, process engine, scheduler, integration designer and runtime manager *service accounts.
+Set up admin, task management, process engine, scheduler, integration designer, runtime manager, organization manager, email gateway, and license service accounts.

 Before starting, if you need further information or a broader understanding of Keycloak, refer to the official Keycloak documentation:

-A realm is a space where you manage objects, including users, applications, roles, and groups.
-Creating a new realm is the first step in setting up Keycloak.
+A realm is a space where you manage objects, including users, apps, roles, and groups.
+Creating a new realm is the first step in setting up Keycloak manually.
 Follow the steps below to create a new realm in Keycloak:

 1